shachar5020/TransformerWSI4OncoDXPrediction/README.md

     $ python3 run_preprocess.py --data_dir ./TCGA --metadata ./TCGA/meta.csv

 The script will create two folders in the data directory named Grids_10 and SegData which are necessary for the later steps.
+The slides must be whole slide image (WSI) files in a format supported by the openslide library (for example .svs).
+One public source for WSIs is The Cancer Genome Atlas (TCGA) dataset, and the slides from TCGA can be obtained from the Genomic Data Commons (GDC) website.
+Explanation on how to download TCGA slides can be found at: https://docs.gdc.cancer.gov/Data_Transfer_Tool/Users_Guide/Data_Download_and_Upload/

 2) Extract slide tile features: